datstartup/ubuntuopenbox/_posts/2020-08-14-bash-alias.md

   - bash
 ---

-In stead of having to type a frequenly used command, I can specify a "short word" (shortcut) to represent it.
+Instead of having to type a frequently used command, I can specify a "short word" (shortcut) to represent it.
 The "short word" is an alias.

-For example, to update my Debian system there is two commands to be typed, `sudo apt update`, then `sudo apt upgrade`.
+For example, to update my Debian system there are two commands to be typed, `sudo apt update`, then `sudo apt upgrade`.
 I can turn it into an alias of `aptuu`.

 ```bash
 alias aptuu='sudo apt update && sudo apt upgrade'